Establish a Representative Office in Vietnam

 An RO license is valid for up to 5 years and can be renewed indefinitely.
 Renewal applications must be submitted to the DOIT at least 30 days before the license expires, along with updated parent company documentation.
 We track all renewal deadlines and handle the full process.

 Yes, and this is the most common growth path for foreign companies in Vietnam.
 When your business is ready to generate revenue, you close the RO and simultaneously register an LLC or JSC.
-The process involves: RO closure application to DOIT, new company registration (IRC + ERC) with the DPI, and transfer of existing staff contracts.
+The process involves: RO closure application to DOIT, new company registration (IRC + ERC) with the Department of Finance (formerly DPI), and transfer of existing staff contracts.
 ICLV handles the full transition so there's no gap in your local operations.
 Typical conversion timeline is 8–10 weeks.

 Not sure where to begin?